 Motivational interviewing therapy may not be the best fit for everyone.
 These benefits seem to be experienced most commonly among people who enter this type of treatment with mixed feelings about potential behavior change.
 It is a less relevant technique for people who are already fully bought into treatment or else completely resistant to the prospect of altering themselves through therapy.

-Find out more about motivational interviewing programs in Boynton Beach by contacting Olympic Behavioral Health at 844.983.3916.
+Find out more about motivational interviewing programs in West Palm Beach, FL, by contacting Olympic Behavioral Health at (561) 272-0800.